JaloMcCarthy/ArewaDS-Fellowship/README.md

 # ArewaDS-Fellowship
-This repo is mearnt to be used practise navigatng and using git and github
+This repo is mearnt to be used to practise navigatng and using git and github